Southwest Florida International Airport

 Located in Fort Myers, the airport is perfectly positioned to serve the greater Southwest Florida area, including Fort Myers, Cape Coral, Sanibel, Captiva, Greater Naples, Marco Island and the Everglades, Charlotte Harbor and the Gulf Islands as well as other points along Florida's Gulf Coast.
 Visitors can go from bag claim to beach in under 30 minutes.
 With quick access to Interstate 75 and U.S. 41, travelers will find that the airport's location puts all the attractions of the region within easy driving distance.

 The Lee County Port Authority was established in 1987 to operate Southwest Florida International Airport and Page Field.
 The Port Authority is an enterprise fund, totally supported by revenue generated from its operations.
 No ad valorem (property) taxes are used in airport operations or expansion.

-The Port Authority is governed by a five-member Board of Port Commission (Lee County Commissioners).
+The Port Authority is governed by a five-member Board of Port Commissioners.
 The commissioners are elected for four-year terms by voters throughout Lee County, each represents a specific geographic district.

 The Airports Special Management Committee serves as an advisory board to the Port Commissioners, reviewing policy, administrative and management matters for both airports.
 Each commissioner appoints one committee member.
 The committee also includes two regional members who represent the interests of neighboring Collier and Charlotte counties.
 These citizens share their business experience, expertise in their particular fields, and knowledge of the Southwest Florida market for the benefit of the airports and the entire region.

-Board meetings are held in the Airport Training and Conference Center located at the Southwest Florida International Airport, 15924 Air Cargo Lane, off Chamberlin Parkway.
-For a current schedule of meeting dates and times, please click on 2013 Meeting Dates.
+Board meetings are held in the Airport Training and Conference Center located at Southwest Florida International Airport, 15924 Air Cargo Lane, off Chamberlin Parkway.
+For a current schedule of meeting dates and times, please click on 2022 Meeting Dates.